cdsmith007/XGboost_Solubility/README.md

 # XGboost_Solubility
-Attempts to make an XGBoost solubility model
+Attempts to make an XGBoost solubility model using real lab based data.